catseye/Funge-98/doc/funge98.markdown

 ### Funge Central Registry

+_Nota bene: information in this section is obsolete_

 The Funge Central Registry is an online database located at `http://www.catseye.mb.ca/esoteric/befunge/`.
 Before developing and releasing your own Funge-98 implementation or extension, please register